-- The personalization of the travel document includes - (i) the survey of the travel document holder's biographical data, - (ii) the enrolment of the travel document holder biometric reference data (i.e. the digitized portraits and the optional biometric reference data), - (iii) the personalization (printing) of the visual readable data onto the physical part of the travel document. - (iv) the writing of the TOE User Data and TSF Data into the logical travel document (ePassport application) and - (v) configuration of the TSF if necessary (not applicable for the TOE). - The step (iv) is performed by the Personalization Agent and includes but is not limited to the creation of (i) the digital MRZ data (EF.DG1), (ii) the digitized portrait (EF.DG2), and (iii) the Document security object.
+- 47 (Step6) The personalization of the travel document includes - (i) the survey of the travel document holder's biographical data, - (ii) the enrolment of the travel document holder biometric reference data (i.e. the digitized portraits and the optional biometric reference data), - (iii) the personalization (printing) of the visual readable data onto the physical part of the travel document, - (iv) the writing of the TOE User Data and TSF Data into the logical travel document (ePassport application) and - (v) configuration of the TSF if necessary (not applicable for the TOE). - The step (iv) is performed by the Personalization Agent and includes but is not limited to the creation of (i) the digital MRZ data (EF.DG1), (ii) the digitized portrait (EF.DG2), and (iii) the Document security object.
 In the following this step is called "Personalization".

 - The signing of the Document security object by the Document signer [ICAO9303-1] finalizes the personalization of the travel document for the travel document holder.
-The personalized travel document (together with appropriate guidance for TOE use if necessary) is handed over to the travel document holder for operational use. - This life cycle phase corresponds to the remaining initialization and personalization processes not covered yet from Phase 6 of the [PP0035]. - Application Note 1: Note that from hardware point of view the life cycle phase "Issuing/Personalization" is already an operational use of the composite product and no more a personalization of the hardware.
-The hardware's "Personalization" (cf. [HWST]) ends with the initialization and pre-personalization of the TOE and should not be confused with the Personalization described in the Administrator Guidance [TCOSADM]. - Application Note 2: The TSF data comprise (but are not limited to) the Personalization Agent Authentication Key(s), the Terminal Authentication trust anchor, the effective date and the Chip Authentication Private Key.
+The personalized travel document (together with appropriate guidance for TOE use if necessary) is handed over to the travel document holder for operational use. - Application Note 2: Note that from hardware point of view the life cycle phase "Issuing/Personalization" is already an operational use of the composite product and no more a personalization of the hardware.
+The hardware's "Personalization" (cf. [HWST]) ends with the initialization and pre-personalization of the TOE and should not be confused with the Personalization described in the Administrator Guidance [TCOSADM]. - Application Note 3: The TSF data comprise (but are not limited to) the Personalization Agent Authentication Key(s), the Terminal Authentication trust anchor, the effective date and the Chip Authentication Private Key.